 The process can be broken down into four stages;

 - Determine the current awareness status within your organization.

 - Evaluate the program’s progress and come up with recommendations for revising what was not well executed.

 Types of security awareness

 Top-down awareness technique

-It is not the responsibility of an employee to learn of the required code of practice or security best practices and apply them at work.
-It is the responsibility of the organization to train and educate on their employees on matters concerned with security.
-Any employee, from CEO to a part-timer can be an easy target if they are unaware of the potential for attacks and how they can be successful.
-Trickling this kind of knowledge from top executives eases the deployment process and ensures that every employee is aware of how to keep the company safe at their level.
+It is not the employee’s responsibility to learn of the required code of practice or security best practices and apply them at work.
+It is the organization’s responsibility to train and educate its employees on matters concerned with security.
+From CEO to a part-timer, any employee can be an easy target if they are unaware of the potential for attacks and how they can succeed.
+Trickling this kind of knowledge from top executives eases the deployment process and ensures that every employee knows how to keep the company safe at their level.

 Budgeting for awareness programs

-One of the best indications of a company that is well-positioned security-wise for attacks is with a budget that covers for security awareness.
-It shows how serious an organization is taking security, in comparison to how funds have been allocated to other elements.
+One of the best indications of a company that is well-positioned security-wise for attacks is with a budget that covers security awareness.
+It shows how serious an organization is taking security compared to how funds have been allocated to other elements.
 If you are in a company that considers just sending email updates as security awareness, then you can be sure that you’ll be soon under siege.

 Having a comprehensive security awareness program within your institution is just one piece of a reliable protection plan.
 Other primary elements of a viable protection plan would be: